abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 chmod +x gen_keytabs.sh
 ./gen_keytabs.sh
 ```
-ignore the message about one of the keytabs not getting generated

 - Verify keytabs and principals got created (should return at least 17)
 ls -la /etc/security/keytabs/*.keytab | wc -l